 Alternatively, I could use a schemaless database.
 It would make setting up dead simple, but would be limiting later in development if I needed to query on embedded documents.

 This application was a prototype developed in a very short timeframe, so I made the choice that benefits developer time and went with MongoDB, with mongoid as the ODM.
 The great thing about this choice was that I could set up an endpoint for the client-side guys to store/retrieve JSON dumps of their touch event data without having to know anything about the data they were sending.
 As I needed to access data, I could set up just the fields and relationships I wanted at that moment.
 Through this process, the schema and the application grew organically together.
 And now that the JSON schema has stabilized, I have the information I need to make a more educated decision about how the data should be stored.

 The next time you find yourself prototyping an application, consider if the advantages of a schemaless database will help you develop faster.
 However, don’t get too attached to your prototype—while MongoDB can help you get running faster, don’t force it to solve a problem that would be better handled by a relational database.

-Editor's note: Want to learn more about APIs and iOS apps?
-This Friday, Patrick Van Stee will be leading a Tech Talk on the subject.
-The talk will cover best practices for modelling resources, tools to help build APIs, and production and deployment-related problems.
-RSVP to watch live, or check out the upcoming video on our YouTube channel.
+Editor’s note: Want to learn more about APIs and iOS apps?
+Patrick Van Stee led a great Tech Talk on HTTP API design for iOS apps, covering best practices for modeling resources, tools to help build APIs, and production and deployment-related problems.